ansible/ansible/docsite/rst/moduledev.rst

 Unit testing
 ````````````
-Unit tests should be provided for new modules.
-This will ensure that
+Unit tests should be provided for new modules that do not rely on too many
-changes to the module do not break its funtionalities, and make it
+external depedencies.
+This will ensure that changes to the module do not break
-easier for others to contribute.
+its funtionalities, and make it easier for others to contribute.

 All unit tests are in the test/ directory.
 TestRunner.py contains the
 tests for the core modules.